Print friendly version

 - Families of SMA has created a booklet entitled Understanding SMA that is intended to serve as a source of information and support for children and adults with Spinal Muscular Atrophy (SMA).

-- Genetics Home Reference (GHR) contains information on Spinal muscular atrophy type 2.
-Click on the link to go to GHR and review the information.
+- The Online Mendelian Inheritance in Man (OMIM) database contains genetics resources that discuss Spinal muscular atrophy type 2.
+Click on the link to go to OMIM and review these resources.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Spinal muscular atrophy type 2.
 Click on the link to view a sample search on this topic.